Fall in Love with Portsmouth, New Hampshire this Winter

 This was one of four theaters within a two-block radius in downtown Portsmouth, and while the other theaters have either burned or been torn down, The Music Hall is thriving.

-Since its debut, it has been an opera house, a movie theater, and an abandoned space for roosting pigeons.
-A capital campaign started in the 1980s, and The Musical Hall was restored bit by bit.
+Since its debut, it has served as an opera house, a movie theater, and an abandoned space for pigeons to roost.
+A capital campaign began in the 1980s, and The Music Hall was restored piece by piece.

 It is run as a community-supported nonprofit with a mission to promote a diverse array of performances.
 For a complete calendar, please visit The Music Hall’s website, and be sure to check out the restrooms when you go.
 They’re incredible.